-The list identifies the courses in alpha-order by prefix as well as the different Core Areas and Awareness Areas where the course will apply.
-When selecting Mathematical Studies and Natural Sciences options, select from the appropriate AGEC A, B, or S list.
+The lists identify the courses in alpha-order by prefix as well as the different Core Areas and Awareness Areas where the course will apply.

-I. MCCCD General Education Credits
+l.
+MCCCD General Education Credits

-M CCCD AGEC B
+MC CCCD AGEC B

 1. Core Areas: 35

 a.
 First-Year Composition [FYC] 6

 b.
 Literacy and Critical Inquiry [L] 3

 c.
 Mathematical Studies [MA/CS] 6

-To complete the Mathematical requirement select one course to so Mathematics [MA] B and a second co atisfy the
+To complete the Mathematical requirement select one course to s Mathematics [MA] B and a second co Computer/Statistics/Quantitative Ap satisfy the ourse from

-Mathematics [MA] B (3 credits) MAT212, Brief Calculus, or a higher level mathematics course
+Mathematics [MA] B (3 credits) MAT212, Brief Calculus, or a higher level mathematics course d.
+Humanities and Fine Arts [HU] 6